-Γ. l

 I. Contractor's Identifying Information II.
-Reporting Period

-A. Legal Business Name: A. Month: B. Year:

-B. Project Contract Title & Reference No.:

-C. Contact Person's Name:

-1. Phone No.: 2.
-E-Mail:

-III.
-Apprenticeship Program (Complete a separate form for ${\it each}$ apprenticeship program in w hich workers are e employed on the project.)

-A. Contractor was a party to an apprenticeship program or programs with the following sponsor: (Give sponsor's name.)
-B. Was th he contractor a a par ty to the program during t he ent tire report month?

-1. Yes 🗌

-2. No If N IO, sta ate applicable period and why (may be subject to sanctions.)
+Reporting Period A. Legal Business Name: A. Month: B. Year: B. Project Contract Title & Reference No.: C. Contact Person's Name: 1.
+Phone No.:2.
+E-Mail: III.
+Apprenticeship Program (Complete a separate form for each apprenticeship program in which workers are employed on the project .)
+A. Contractor was a party to an apprenticeship program or programs with B. Was the contractor a party to the program during the entire report month? the following sponsor: (Give sponsor's name.)
+1. Yes 2.
+No 🗌 If N IO, state applicable period and whether the state of the ny (may be subject to sanctions.)
 IV.
-Contractor's Certification 1

-I certify that the above information is accurate to the best of my knowledge.
-I understand the nder Act 17 and may

-result in criminal action.
-I give permission for outside sources to be contacted and for them n to disclose an y information ned cessai ry to verify the bidder's prefere nce.

-A. Name (Type) В. .
-Title

-C. Signature (original signature required) D. .
-Date 2

-٧. Apprenticeship Sponsor's Contact Information

-A. Training Coordinator's Name:
+Contractor's Certification I certify that the above information is accurate to the best of my knowledge.
+I understand that my willful misstatement of facts may cause forfeiture of the preference under Act 17 and may result in criminal action.
+I give permission for outside sources to be contacted and for them to disclose any information necessary to verify the bidder's preference.
+A. Name (Type) B. Title C. Signature (original signature required) D. Date V. Apprenticeship Sponsor's Contact Information A. Training Coordinator's Name: B. Address: C. Phone No.: D. E-Mail: E. Fax No): VI.
+Apprenticeship Program Sponsor's Certification I certify that the above information is accurate to the best of my knowledge.

-B. Address:

-C. Phone No.: D. E-Mail: E. Fax No:

-VI.
-Apprenticeship Program Sponsor's Certification

-I certify that the above information is accurate to the best of my knowledge.
 I understand that my willful misstatement of facts may cause forfeiture of the bidder's preference and may result in criminal action.
 I give permission for outside sources to be contacted and for them to disclose any information necessary to verify the bidder's preference under Act 17.

-A. Name of Authorized Official В. .
-Title)

-C. Signature (original signature required) D. .
-Date 9
+A. Name of Authorized Official В. Title C. Signature (original signature required) D. Date Name of Appropriate Spansor must be the came as recorded in the List of Construction Tradaa in Dagiatarad Annrantia achin Dragrama that